How to Present with Diagrammatic Format [PowerPointer’s Q&A]

 Having your presentation slide with a diagram, it’s quite easy to present it in a more interactive lively way, than a text slide.

 You can add a simple animation to each diagram element, so they appear as you speak.
-Or in groups according to diagram logical flow.
+Or in groups according to the diagram’s logical flow.

-An important remark about diagram design – for the smooth and professional look, I recommend using consistent graphical style.
-Don’t mix to many fonts, colors.
+An important remark about diagram design – for a smooth and professional look, I recommend using a consistent graphical style.
+Don’t mix too many fonts, or colors.
 And remember about basic good design rules – white space, slide margins, alignment of diagram items.

 See my guide for making a professional diagram and 3 common mistakes to avoid.